Why Are Buildings In The Cyclades Painted Blue And White?

 Greek white-washed church

-And the blue?
-Several accent colours are used for contrast, blue being the most common one.
+Even today, the white Cycladic houses are a trademark of Greece.
+Several accent colors are used for contrast, blue being the most common one.

 Mykonos island Greece blue and white

 It appears that the “blue paint” idea was passed either by Metaxas in the late 1930s, or most likely by the military dictatorship of the 1960s.
+There were times in Greece’s recent history when a radically different color, like red, indicated a communist ideology.

 Were the Cycladic houses always white?